Mexico

 contiguous zone: 24 nm

-continental shelf: 200 nm or to the edge of the continental margin.
+continental shelf: 200 nm or to the edge of the

 exclusive economic zone: 200 nm